udippant/base-drafts/draft-ietf-quic-http.md

 ### Request Cancellation

-Either client or server can cancel requests by aborting the stream (QUIC RST_STREAM and/or STOP_SENDING frames, as appropriate) with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
+Either client or server can cancel requests by aborting the stream (QWIK RST_STREAM and/or STOP_SENDING frames, as appropriate) with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client cancels a response, it indicates that this response is no longer of interest.